assareh/tfc-agent/tfc-agent-google/producer/README.md

 gcloud auth application-default login
 ```

-Q: How to generate credentials for Terraform Cloud?
+Q: How to generate credentials for HCP Terraform?

 On a Mac:
 ```
 cat /Users/<your username>/.config/gcloud/application_default_credentials.json | tr -d "\n"
 ```

-Set the output of the above command as the GOOGLE_CREDENTIALS (sensitive) environment variable in your Terraform Cloud workspace.
+Set the output of the above command as the GOOGLE_CREDENTIALS (sensitive) environment variable in your HCP Terraform workspace.